nikola1912/sudoku-server/README.md

 ### Environment Variables

-- Change environment variables in `.flaskenv` and `.env` files
+- Change environment variables in `.env` file
-- `.flaskenv` should be used for public variables, such as `FLASK_APP`, while `.env` should be used for private variables, such as API keys
 - `.env` should never be commited

 ### Packages